-In early may 2002, the UN requested to support the ineffective UNAMSIL which was rapidly loosing control of the situation.
-Initially, France, the UK and USA declined, getting involved in an African civil war had little attraction but given the historic ties the UK had with Sierra Leone it was viewed by Robin Cook and Geoff Hoon as our back garden.
+In early May 2002, the UN requested to support the ineffective UNAMSIL which was rapidly losing control of the situation.
+Initially, France, the UK and the USA declined, getting involved in an African civil war had little attraction but given the historic ties the UK had with Sierra Leone, it was viewed by Robin Cook and Geoff Hoon as our back garden.

 On the 5th of May Brigadier David Richards (yes, that one) the Joint Task Force Headquarters (JTFHQ) commander was ordered to deploy.